-- (2) When the employee/contractor is without benefit of State facilities except those available to members of the general public, such as libraries. - c.
+- c.
 Agency policy review Agencies and institutions under the governance of the State Board must secure to the state of Idaho their ownership interest in inventions and patentable discoveries.
 Agency and institutional policies setting out patent administration, including evaluating, financing, assignment, marketing, protection, and the division and use of royalties, as well as amendments thereto, must be submitted to the State Board for its review and approval. - d.
 Condition of employment State Board employees and contractors must, as a condition of employment of contract, agree and adhere to the State Board approved policy on inventions and patentable discoveries.